 While DLP 3D printers print the fastest, these produce models with low resolution and are also more costly than LCD 3D printers.
 3D prints can also be easily distorted due to the use of a projector lens.

-SLA 3D printers prints out resin 3D prints with accuracy and precision through the use of a laser, though it prints very slowly.
-These 3D printers also tend to be much more expensive, making it not as accessible to the average user.
+Though SLA 3D printers prints out resin 3D prints with accuracy and precision through the use of a laser, it prints very slowly, as it can only print one 3D model at a time.
+In comparison, both DLP and LCD 3D printers are capable of printing out an entire plate of 3D models in one go.
+SLA 3D printers also tend to be

-Though LCD 3D printers don’t print as fast as DLP 3D printers, it prints with accuracy and precision through the use of an LCD screen and UV lights, producing 3D models with extremely high resolution.
-LCD 3D printers, especially Phrozen’s LCD 3D printers, are also available at an extremely affordable price.
+Even though LCD 3D printers don’t print as fast as DLP 3D printers, it prints with accuracy and precision through the use of an LCD screen and UV lights, producing 3D models with extremely high resolution.
+LCD 3D printers, especially Phrozen LCD 3D printers, are also available at an extremely affordable price.

 In this rapidly evolving world, even jewelry can now be created via 3D printing.
 Everything from rings to necklaces can easily be printed out with ...Read More